Peter M Shipley

 Around 1999-2000 I invented Wardriving, while I am not the first person to go out and search for open wireless LANS (a few before me ventured around with in a with a laptop, pencil & paper manualy scribbling notes).
 I was first to automate it all with dedicated software and a GPS.
 When I started this project the usage or WEP was around 15%, after going public with my findings, a year later WEP usage is now 33%.
 Thus is good to know people are getting the message.
 Some (outdated) maps I generated from these exercises can be found at http://www.dis.org/wl/maps/.
 This research was featured in the Wall Street Journal and the Newseek.

 From 2002-2005 I took a lot of time off and traveled a bit mostly in London, Amsterdam, and parts of Germany.
+I had a kids in 2007 and 2009 and they have kept me busy since.

 <- To Dis.Org Root Tree